Board Election Results

 Newsletter Editor Needed

 After many years as the SouthPark Monthly newsletter editor, I have decided to retire my red pencil.
 If you are interested in being the new editor, please contact me at email@example.com or 303-730-9005.
+I will resign on February 23, 2019 if no one volunteers before then.

 This volunteer position is rather rewarding and is not that difficult.
 Only a few hours are needed each month to prepare the newsletter content and submit it to our publisher.
 Designing, printing and mailing the newsletter is handled by the publisher.
 The editor's job is to gather information from various neighborhood and local sources, edit the submissions for content, grammar, punctuation and style, and send the submissions to the publisher by each month's deadline.